bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/groupby/series_apply.md

 Apply a function group-wise and combine results together.

-The function must take a series as the first argument and return a scalar, dataframe or series.
+The function must take a Series as the first argument and return a scalar, DataFrame or Series.
-Currently, Bodo DataFrames will fallback to [pandas.core.groupby.SeriesGroupBy.apply](https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.DataFrameGroupBy.apply.html) if the function returns a dataFrame or series.
+Bodo DataFrames will fallback to [pandas.core.groupby.SeriesGroupBy.apply](https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.DataFrameGroupBy.apply.html) if the function returns a dataFrame or Series.

 <p class="api-header">Parameters</p>

-: __func : *callable*__: A callable that takes a series as its first argument.
+: __func : *callable*__: A callable that takes a Series as its first argument.
+Bodo DataFrames supports scalar return types.
-Currently only scalar return types are supported in Bodo DataFrames, if *func* returns a series or dataframe, a fallback to pandas.core.groupby.SeriesGroupBy.apply will be triggered.
+If *func* returns a Series or DataFrame, a fallback to pandas.core.groupby.SeriesGroupBy.apply will be triggered.

 : __include_groups : *bool, default False*__ Whether to include grouping keys in the input to *func*.
+Note that the default value differs from Pandas.
 Bodo DataFrames only supports the value False, if *include_groups*, a fallback to pandas.core.groupby.SeriesGroupBy.apply will be triggered.

 : __args, kwargs__ Positional and keyword arguments to pass to *func*.
-Currently, passing arguments to *func* is not supported and will trigger a fallback to pandas.core.groupby.SeriesGroupBy.apply.
+Passing arguments to *func* is not supported and will trigger a fallback to pandas.core.groupby.SeriesGroupBy.apply.

 <p class="api-header">Returns</p>